GeorgeTalnagi/GeorgeTalnagi.github.io/_posts/2020-07-27-why_did_i_decide_to_learn_how_to_code.markdown

 ---
 layout: post
-title:      "Why did I decide to learn how to code?""
+title:      "Why did I decide to learn how to code?"
 date:       2020-07-27 15:32:21 -0400
 permalink:  why_did_i_decide_to_learn_how_to_code
 ---